antmendoza/my-temporal-pocs/typescript/pocs/poc-imagen-processing-with-human-intervention/README.md

 ## Running the app

 1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation).
-1. `npm run worker` to start the Worker.
+2. `npm run worker` to start the Worker.
-1. `npm run start` to start the NestJS server.
+3. `npm run start` to start the NestJS server.
+4. `npm run client` to start start a workflow.
+5. `` start the server to handle activity requests

+6.
-1. Visit `http://localhost:3000/exchange-rates/AUD` to see the most recent exchange rate for AUD (Australian Dollar)
+7. Visit `http://localhost:3000/exchange-rates/AUD` to see the most recent exchange rate for AUD (Australian Dollar)